User Guide (Latest)

 Step 3: General Cluster Settings

 Add a custom bootstrap action under “Bootstrap Actions” to allow cgroup permissions to YARN on your cluster.
-Note that this process varies between EMR 7.x and EMR 6.x.
+This process varies between EMR 7.x and EMR 6.x.

 An example bootstrap script is as follows: